-This course reinforces and expands the concepts learned in Aerobic Conditioning and Weight Training I. Student goals include developing and maintaining optimal health and fitness.
+Aerobic Conditioning and Weight Training II Grades 10,11, 12 1 credit include developing and maintaining optimal health and fitness.
 Students will be required to monitor caloric intake, identify types of calories, establish a nutritional plan, and determine body composition.
 Students will use their knowledge of basic exercise physiology to design a circuit weight program.